Dossman/rf_triangulation/README.md

 End Products:

-1) Stand a long methodology for application on any number of array configurations.
+1) Stand alone methodology for application on any number of array configurations.

 2) Use as part of a 2 method system in which triangulation constricts parameter space for another localization method.